espressif/esp-faq/docs/en/software-framework/peripherals/sdio.rst

 Is it possible to use ESP32 SD card together with flash & PSRAM?
 ---------------------------------------------------------------------------------------------

-  - Yes, they can be used simultaneously.
+  - Yes, they can be used simultaneously when they apply different pins.
-  - However, they do not share the same group of SDIO.
+  - Note that when ESP32 uses the SDMMC host driver, the SDMMC Slot0 pins in the ESP32-WROOM and ESP32-WROVER modules conflict with the flash.

 --------------